Dealing with Muslim / Non-Muslim Tensions in Great Britain

 Musharraf Hussein is an imam in Nottingham, UK and a strong public voice for respectful coexistence among all faiths, and against extremists within Islam who recruit young Muslims to be terrorists.
-Most recently he was in Paris, walking arm in arm with European religious leaders of all faiths, in a gesture of solidarity protesting the Charlie Hebdo massacre.
 To Muslim extremists, Hussain is a marked man.
 For his courage, he is also a Giraffe Hero.

 GHI has been working with Imam Hussain since 2010, when Giraffe Heroes International and the Karimia Institute launched a joint program to defuse the disaffection and anger of many Muslim youth in the UK and replace it with a growing sense of competence and hope as citizens of their adopted country.